freakGE/dayz-linux-cli-launcher/README.md

 For better results u can use flags, please read "Flags" to use full potential of launcher.

-After finding server that u want just enter number of that server.
+After finding server that u want just enter ID of that server.

-U can enter ur name but default will be smth else, u can change it in index.js u have to find variable "userName" for that.
+U can enter ur name (default = Survivor, u can change it in index.js to avoid rewriting ur name over and over, u have to find variable "userName" for that).

-Also you can add server to favorites by simple choosing server number and adding "+", to remove from favorites add "-", for ex: 1 + | 1 -
+Also you can add server to favorites by simple choosing server ID and adding "+", to remove from favorites add "-", for ex: 1 + | 1 -

-To see more information about server add "i" to integer so for ex: 1 i Where u can read everything about server.
+To see more information about server add "i" to ID so for ex: 1 i Where u can read everything about server.
 From here u can also see which mods are server using, u can simple click url(s) and subscribe/unsubscribe them.
 U can add/remove favorites from there as well.

-P.S Favorited servers background default color is yellow...

-You can change colors of text inside index.js just search "change color" and edit functions as u wish.
-To check what colors are supported u have to check two link above text that u search.
+You can change colors of text inside index.js just search "change color" and look around...
 ```

 ### Flags